inbo/tutorials/content/articles/spatial_mgrs/index.md

 </div>

-UTM projects geographical coordinates (degrees) to cartesian coordinates (**meters**), so the result is XY coordinates like in other map projections, often resulting in high numbers, especially for Y as it covers the whole range of 0° to 80° or 84° latitude.
+UTM projects geographical coordinates (degrees) to cartesian coordinates (**meters**), so the result is XY coordinates (eastings and northings) like in other map projections, often resulting in high numbers, especially for Y as it covers the whole range of 0° to 80° or 84° latitude.

 In the case of a lower precision, coordinates are rounded (not truncated) following the usual rounding rules of science and engineering